 - R2-ESC-03: ESC Performance Monitoring: An ESC operator shall implement one or more methods to monitor ESC performance and detect ESC faults (including intrusion).
-Such methods shall be justified in the ESC certification process. - R2-ESC-04: DEPRECATED [per R2-ESC-10] - R2-ESC-05: Inland ESC: Operation of inland in-band ground-based incumbent radars may be detected by an ESC in the same manner as it detects shipborne radar operation in coastal areas.
+Such methods shall be justified in the ESC certification process. - R2-ESC-04: ESC Partial Failure: In the event of a partial failure of the ESC, resulting in an area or frequencies which the ESC is not providing positive incumbent activity monitoring satisfying R2-ESC-02 and R2-ESC-08 requirements, the ESC shall notify any SASs that interface to that ESC of such an event in the same fashion as a notification of detection of incumbent activity within the area that was being monitored on the frequencies that were being monitored.
+[Note: this means ESC failures are treated as detections.] - R2-ESC-05: Inland ESC: An ESC may detect the operation of inland in-band ground-based incumbent radars in the same manner as it detects shipborne radar operation in coastal areas.